ossdhaval/mysite/source/while-coding/maven-notes.md

 `mvn -h`

 -f to run mvn from a different directory than where the pom file is located

+-o  don't download dependencies everytime and just use the local repo(.m2).

 ```
 mvn -f jans-auth-server/pom.xml compile